Indians in Cyprus

-The community of Indians in Cyprus includes Indian expatriates in Cyprus, as well as Cypriot citizens of Indian origin or descent.
-Even though Cyprus has a much smaller community of Indians compared to other western countries, the community boasts over 7250 Indians primarily in the field of ICT (Information, Communication, Technology) and shipping industry.
+The community of Indians in Cyprus includes Indian expatriates in Cyprus and Cypriot citizens of Indian origin or descent.
+Cyprus has a much smaller community of Indians than other western countries, at about 7,250 members.
+They work primarily in the field of ICT (Information, Communication, Technology) and the shipping industry.
 A large number are employed in various offshore companies.
-The multi-national company Amdocs maintains an office in Limassol which currently employs over 250 Indian software programmers.
+The multi-national company Amdocs maintains an office in Limassol which currently employs over 250 Indian computer programmers.

 The community also includes many students who have come to Cyprus to pursue higher studies.
 The population has grown almost ten-fold since 1997, when there were barely 300-400 long term Indians present.